top of page

 B(to Fletcher, distracted and panicking): Sear ‘d in heart, and lone, and blighted, more than this I scarce can die!

-F: We’re out of Brandy, my Lord
+F: We’re out of brandy, my Lord

 B: I will be ruined, I shall be unfit for England!
 But ’tis done - all words are idle (stirs fire)